Building without a permit for building

 Building a cabin without a permit

-When it comes to building garden houses, tool sheds or other constructions, you usually do not need any specific permit.
-However, it is still polite to ask your neighbours for permission.
-Especially if the building may somehow cause changes that may affect their lives, like block the view or causing too much shade etc. There is also an unwritten rule that you must not build closer than 2 metres from the borders of your owned property, but such rule applies for all buildings.
+When it comes to building garden houses, tool sheds, or other constructions, you usually do not need any specific permit.
+However, it is still polite to ask your neighbors for permission.
+Especially if the building may somehow cause changes that may affect their lives, like block the view or causing too much shade, etc. There is also an unwritten rule that you must not build closer than 2 meters from your owned property’s borders, but such a rule applies to all buildings.

 Products that count as buildings

-The same applies to mobile homes, that stand on wheels; they too are a movable object.
-You can hook it to your car and that’s it, you can carry it anywhere with you.
-We are, in fact, working on such project at the moment.
+The same applies to mobile homes that stand on wheels; they, too, are movable objects.
+You can hook it to your car, and that’s it, you can carry it anywhere with you.
+We are, in fact, working on such a project at the moment.
 Visit this link.
-The most commonly used name for mobile homes used in countries outside of the anglophone world is ‘mobilheim’ and the average cost is around 5,000 EUR.
+The most commonly used name for mobile homes used in countries outside of the anglophone world is ‘mobile,’ and the average cost is around 5,000 EUR.

-The last option on our list of alternative living are boathouses.
-The most prominent architect in Czech Republic, Martin Rajniš, promises that you can build your boathouse within the price range of 300,000 CZK / 15K usd.
+The last option on our list of alternative living is boathouses.
+The most prominent architect in the Czech Republic, Martin Rajniš, promises that you can build your boathouse within the price range of 300,000 CZK / 15K USD.
 He presents his house as a project built in an inundation area.
-These areas are high-risk areas and so their prices are very low compared to other areas.
-Since he is building a houseboat, his living is prepared for extreme conditions and thus he has nothing to fear.
+These areas are high-risk areas, and so their prices are meager compared to other areas.
+Since he is building a houseboat, his living is prepared for extreme conditions, and thus he has nothing to fear.
 The house does not lay on the ground.
-It is standing on floating barrels which will float the boat in case of floods.
-The house must be anchored, however, and it must be ensured that it is protected against floating objects in case of floods.
+It is standing on floating barrels that will float the boat in case of floods.
+However, the house must be anchored, and it must be ensured that it is protected against floating objects in case of floods.

-Houses like these are often found in centres of big cities with cheap parking stands for floating objects.
+Houses like these are often found in centers of big cities with cheap parking stands for floating objects.
 You can thus live at quite low expenses.
-Yet from the legal point of view, houseboats do not count as building made for long-term living, but it is understood as a means of transport.
+From the legal point of view, houseboats do not count as building made for long-term living, but it is understood as a means of transport.
 Hence you again avoid the trouble with building permits.

 Those are all the necessary basics that you need to know before you start building.

 Remember, sharing is caring.
-Feel free to share this piece of information with your friends, DIY building enthusiasts, facebook, whatever.
-It is time we made the stand against unnecessary regulations imposed on us from the government and took a step towards liberty and comfortable living.
+Feel free to share this piece of information with your friends, DIY building enthusiasts, Facebook, whatever.
+We made a stand against unnecessary regulations imposed on us by the government and took a step towards liberty and comfortable living.
 Stay tuned for more articles about easy DIY tiny houses.